derekwheee/pallies/README.md

 ### Getting Started

-This guide assumes you've already created a hapi project from scratch, or using hpal
+This guide assumes you've already created a hapi project using hpal

 Looking for a starting point?
 Check the [Pallies Demo Repo](https://github.com/frxnz/pallies-demo-api).